Climatic zones of the oceans. Pacific Ocean. Climate and properties of water masses Climatic zones of the Atlantic Ocean

 Characteristics of currents, their influence on temperature

 The peculiarities of the climate of the Pacific Ocean are that in the same latitudes at the same time different weather can be observed.
-Everything works out this way because the ocean consists of various currents that bring warm or cold cyclones here from the continents.
-So let's start with the Northern Hemisphere.
-In the tropical zone, the western part of the reservoir is always warmer than the eastern one.
-This is due to the fact that in the west the waters are warmed by the trade winds and the East Australian.
+This is how everything works out because the ocean consists of various currents that bring warm or cold cyclones here from the continents.
+So, first, let's look at the Northern Hemisphere.
+In the tropical zone, the western part of the reservoir is always warmer than the eastern.
+This is due to the fact that in the west the waters are warmed by the East Australian trade winds.
 In the east, the waters are cooled by the Peruvian and California currents.
-In the temperate zone, on the contrary, the east is warmer than the west.
-Here the western part is cooled by the Kuril current, and the eastern part is heated by the Alaska current.
-If we consider the Southern Hemisphere, then we will not find a significant difference between the West and the East.
-Everything happens naturally here, since the trade winds and winds of high latitudes distribute the temperature over the surface of the water in the same way.
+In the temperate climate zone, on the contrary, the east is warmer than the west.
+Here the western part is cooled by the Kuril Current, and the eastern part is heated by the Alaskan Current.
+If we consider the Southern Hemisphere, we will not find a significant difference between the West and the East.
+Here everything happens naturally, since trade winds and high latitude winds distribute the temperature over the surface of the water equally.

 Clouds and pressure

-Also, the climate of the Pacific Ocean depends on the atmospheric phenomena that form over one or another of its areas.
-An increase in air currents is observed in low pressure zones, as well as in coastal areas where there is a mountainous area.
-The closer to the equator, the less clouds gather over the waters.
-In temperate latitudes, they are contained in 80-70 percent, in the subtropics - 60-70%, in the tropics - 40-50%, and at the equator only 10 percent.
+Also, the climate of the Pacific Ocean depends on the atmospheric phenomena that form over one or another area.
+Rising air flows are observed in low pressure areas, as well as in coastal areas where there is mountainous terrain.
+The closer to the equator, the fewer clouds gather over the waters.
+In temperate latitudes they are contained in 80-70 percent, in the subtropics - 60-70%, in the tropics - 40-50%, and at the equator only 10 percent.

 Precipitation

-Now consider what weather conditions the Pacific Ocean is fraught with.
-A map of climatic zones shows that the highest humidity here falls on the tropical and subtropical zones, which are located north of the equator.
+Now let's look at what weather conditions the Pacific Ocean conceals.
+A map of climate zones shows that the highest humidity here occurs in the tropical and subtropical zones, which are located north of the equator.
 Here the amount of precipitation is equal to 3000 mm.
-In temperate latitudes, this figure is reduced to 1000-2000 mm.
-Also note that in the West the climate is always drier than in the East.
-The most arid region of the ocean is the coastal zone near and off the coast of Peru.
+In temperate latitudes this figure is reduced to 1000-2000 mm.
+We also note that in the West the climate is always drier than in the East.
+The driest region of the ocean is considered to be the coastal zone near and off the coast of Peru.
 Here, due to problems with condensation, the amount of precipitation is reduced to 300-200 mm.
 In some areas it is extremely low and is only 30 mm.

-In the classical version, it is customary to believe that this water reservoir has three seas - the Sea of Japan, the Bering Sea and the Sea of Okhotsk.
-These reservoirs are separated from the main reservoir by islands or peninsulas, they are adjacent to the continents and belong to countries, in this case Russia.
+In the classical version, it is generally accepted that this water reservoir has three seas - the Japanese, Bering and Okhotsk seas.
+These bodies of water are separated from the main reservoir by islands or peninsulas, they are adjacent to continents and belong to countries, in this case Russia.
 Their climate is determined by the interaction of ocean and land.
-Above the water surface in February is about 15-20 below zero, in the coastal zone - 4 below zero.
-The Sea of Japan is the warmest, because the temperature in it is kept within +5 degrees.
-The most severe winters are in the north.
+In the above water surface in February it is about 15-20 below zero, in the coastal zone - 4 below zero.
+The Sea of Japan is the warmest, so the temperature there remains within +5 degrees.
+The most severe winters occur in the north.
 Here the thermometer can show below -30 degrees.
 In summer, the seas heat up to an average of 16-20 above zero.
-Naturally, the Okhotsk in this case will be cold - +13-16, and the Japanese one can warm up to +30 or more.
+Naturally, Okhotsk in this case will be cold - +13-16, and Japanese can heat up to +30 or more.

 Video: Pacific Ocean nature pacific ocean USA